Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Winter makes spotting animals easier.
 With the leaves gone and snow on the ground, bison, elk, and coyotes stand out in the open.
 Wolves are more active this time of year, especially in Lamar Valley, and tours with spotting scopes give you a much better chance to see them.

 These tours are led by experienced guides who can provide interesting facts about the wildlife and the park.
-Dress warmer than you think you'll need—standing still to watch animals gets cold fast.
+Dress warmer than you think, and as a local tip, bring sunglasses as well, it makes spotting animals easier against the glare of the snow.
+Make sure to stay a good distance away from the animals!

 Photography Tips

-Exploring Yellowstone in winter isn't just about sightseeing—it feels more adventurous, more peaceful, and more personal.
+Exploring Yellowstone in winter doesn’t have to be just about sightseeing.
+You can make it feel more adventurous, more peaceful, or more cozy.
 If you want a once-in-a-lifetime story to bring home, Yellowstone winter tours are hard to beat.
 The tranquility and personal connection you'll experience in Yellowstone's winter landscape will leave you feeling calm and reflective.

 Try Dog Sledding and Sleigh Rides

 Most tours are about 1–3 hours, but some go longer and include stops for hot drinks by a fire.
 Some outfitters even let you stand on the sled and help steer.
-Expect it to be colder than you think—the wind chill adds up fast when you're moving.
-Wear ski goggles or sunglasses, plus extra-warm gloves and socks.
+Expect it to be colder than you think.
+The wind chill adds up fast when you're moving.
+Wear ski goggles or sunglasses to protect your eyes from the end and extra-warm gloves and socks.
 The adventure and thrill of dog sledding will leave you excited and ready for action.

 Horse-Drawn Sleigh Rides

 If you're after a slower, cozier outing, a sleigh ride is the way to go.
-Ranches in Paradise Valley and the Big Sky area offer rides through snowy fields with mountain views.
-Many provide heavy blankets to keep you warm, and some add fun extras—like dinner at a lodge, live music, or marshmallow roasting.
+Ranches in Paradise Valley like Lone Mountain offer rides through snowy fields with mountain views.
+Some provide heavy blankets to keep you warm while others add compelling extras like dinner at a lodge, live music, or marshmallow roasting.

 Practical Tips

-Between the thrill of dog sledding and the charm of a sleigh ride, you'll get two totally different ways to experience Montana's winter—both worth making time for.
+Between the thrill of dog sledding and the charm of a sleigh ride, you'll get two totally different ways to experience Montana's winter.

 Go Winter Hiking and Snowshoeing